 Definition of veneer

-Veneers are thin, custom-made shells crafted of tooth-colored materials designed to cover the front side of teeth.(American Dental Association, n.d.)
+Veneers are thin, custom-made shells crafted of tooth-colored materials to cover the teeth’ front side.
+(American Dental Association, n.d.)

-Improvements in both the creation method and the materials used now allow dentists to attach the veneers with minimum prep. (meaning the underlying teeth require less shaving/shaping) and still maintain a consistent look across the patient’s smile.
+Improvements in the creation method and the materials used now allow dentists to attach the veneers with minimum prep. (meaning the underlying teeth require less shaving/shaping) and maintain a consistent look across the patient’s smile.

 When is a Veneer Used?